ehp246/auf-rest/README.md

 Details can be found at the project's [Wiki](https://github.com/ehp246/auf-rest/wiki).

-## Dependency
+## Runtime
 The latest version requires the following to run:
 * Log4j 2
-* Jackson: core and databind
+* Jackson 2: core and databind
-* Spring: beans, context and web
+* Spring 5: beans, context, and web
-* JDK 17 for v3
+* JDK 17
-* JDK 11 for v2 and below

-It should work on Spring 4 but it's not been tested.

 ## Release
 The release binaries can be found on [Maven Central](https://mvnrepository.com/artifact/me.ehp246/auf-rest).